Laura McBain: Bellamy's Organic

+After Bellamy's

+In August 2017, McBain became managing director of Primary Opinion (later renamed Longtable Group), then part owner of the Maggie Beer brand.
+She left Maggie Beer in October 2019.

+McBain joined the board of Tasmanian whisky company Lark Distilling in May 2020.
+She was interim CEO from February 2022 to May 2023.

+In September 2023, she was announced as a member of the inaugural board of the Tasmania Football Club.

 Awards and recognition

 The company's expansion into the Chinese market and associated rapid growth have garnered significant attention within both media and academic circles, both in Australia and internationally.

 In 2013 McBain was named as the 2013 Telstra Tasmanian Business Woman of the Year, and went on to be named Telstra Business Woman of the Year for 2013 (Private and Corporate).